validatedpatterns/agof/README.md

 ## Start Here

-This repository is part of Red Hat's [Hybrid Cloud Patterns](https://hybrid-cloud-patterns.io) effort, which in general aims to provide Reference Architectures that can be run through CI/CD systems.
+This repository is part of Red Hat's [Validated Patterns](https://validatedpatterns.io) effort, which in general aims to provide Reference Architectures that can be run through CI/CD systems.

 The goal of this project in particular is to provide an extensible framework to do GitOps with Ansible Automation